 (a) Rank complete applications from Districts for each Funding Cycle according to the Priority List formula;

-(b) Make funding commitments to Districts with the highest ranking on the priority list until sixty percent (60%) of the available resources for that Funding Cycle are used.
+(b) Make funding commitments to Districts with the highest ranking on the priority list until sixty percent (60%) of the available resources for that Funding Cycle are used;

-(c) Make funding commitments to the remaining Districts in accordance to the First in Time process for that Funding Cycles.
+(c) Make funding commitments to the remaining Districts in accordance to the First in Time process for that Funding Cycle.

-(d) If a district receives a partial commitment in a Funding Cycle, the Department shall not round up that partial commitment by reducing funds available to other Funding Cycles.
+(d) If a District receives a partial commitment in a Funding Cycle, the Department shall not round up that partial commitment by reducing funds available to other Funding Cycles.

 (11) In order to promote equity across the state, the Department shall deem all applications received within a specified period of time for each Funding Cycle as being received at the same time.